Clementia of Zähringen: Duchess of Saxony and Bavaria

 Henry repudiated Clementia because of the growing difficulties between her brother Duke Berthold IV and Emperor Frederick, the latter with whom Duke Henry was by then in close alliance with.
 Frederick did not cherish Guelphish possessions in his home area and offered Henry several fortresses in Saxony in exchange.
-The couple were officially divorced at Constance on 23 November 1162.
+The couple's marriage was declared null at Constance on 23 November 1162.

 Countess of Savoy

-Clementia remained unwed for two years before she married her second husband, Umberto III, Count of Savoy, she was his third wife.
+Clementia remained unwed for two years before she married her second husband, Umberto III, Count of Savoy, Clementia being his third wife.
 Umberto's first two marriages were not successful, his first wife died young; his second marriage ended in an annulment.
 Umberto gave up and became a Carthusian monk.
 However, the nobles and common people of Savoy begged him to marry yet again, which he reluctantly did to Clementia.

 Clementia and Humbert had two daughters: